platanus-hack/platanus-hack-25-team-40/supabase/functions/analyze-record/README.md

 - Audio files are transcribed using Groq's Whisper API before analysis
 - PDFs are analyzed directly by Claude (native PDF support)
+- Images (JPEG, PNG, WebP, GIF) are analyzed directly by Claude (native image support)
 - Text input is analyzed directly by Claude
+- Image files should be under 5MB for optimal performance
 - Functions run on Deno runtime
 - CORS enabled for local development (`*` origin)
 - RLS policies respected when using user auth context